Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - God has delivered you from the violent man

 Gratitude is the point of origin for all praise, but your reasons to praise the Lord will grow over time as the Lord gives you a “new song” for a new season where you’ve seen His faithfulness.
-(Psalm 40:1-3) Do you have eyes to see it?
-His mercies are new every morning” (Lam.
-3:22-23) and even if it doesn’t “feel” that way, you must operate in faith in your praise, not by feelings!
+(Psalm 40:1-3)

-Psalm 50:23 says, “Whoever sacrifices a thank offeringΒ glorifies Me and makes a way;Β I will show him the salvation of God.”
 There’s nothing anyone could ever give the Lord that He needs, but there is something He desires today: Thanksgiving, expressed through worship.
 Why?
 Because praise and worship are how He connects with you on a deeper, spiritual level.

 In Psalm 18, David’s journey was still unfolding, but as he looked around through the eyes of faith, he saw what you, too, can see when you fix your eyes on Jesus and determine to seek His perspective on the things in your life:

-- TheΒ LordΒ is your pillar, and your fortress, and your Deliverer
+- The Lord is your pillar, and your fortress, and your Deliverer

 - He is your God, your rock, in whom you can take refuge